Cambodia: Max Meier builds new boarding school for girls in Pailin

 I support this project

-(from left) Oliver Wicker, Sieglinde Stross (both Liedertafel), Frater Andreas Krupp.
-Under the motto "A small gift can be valuable if given at the right time", the Liedertafel Furth again donated the proceeds from the 2022 Christmas concert to the social projects of...
+(from left) Oliver Wicker, Julia Skornia (both Liedertafel), Frater Andreas Krupp.
+Once again this year, the Liedertafel Furth donated the proceeds from the 2023 Christmas concert to a social project of the Marist Brothers.
+Oliver Wicker and Julia Skornia handed over...